omni4d/model/README.md

 1. Tuple - Refers to a relationship between multiple objects

-Class and Tuple have further subtypes:
+Class and Tuple have further subtypes.
+All Class and Tuple signs must be one of these subtypes rather than the basic type:

 1. Class of Individuals
 2. Class of Classes